LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 .. admonition:: Note

-How to Stop a Running App.
+   There are two ways to stop a running app.
+Either option works so you can pick the one that works best for you!

-Option 1: Use the IDE.
+   #.
+Use the IDE.
 Click Visual Studio's *Stop* icon.
 The light red square that replaces the green *Run* triangle once an app is running.

-Option 2: Use the terminal.
+   #.
+Use the terminal.
 Press *ctrl+C* (a widely-known command to kill a console application).
 This will work in any terminal context, and not just for our console program in Visual Studio

 The ``RunProgram()`` method can be summarized as follows: